Burning Up (Madonna song): Live performances

 Madonna first performed an early version of "Burning Up" in 1981 at the Long Island bar Uncle Sam's.
 To promote the single's release in 1983, Sire sent her on a series of club appearances, which included shows in London at the Camden Palace and Le Beat Route Club, as well as Manchester's The Haçienda.
 She also performed the song at the Copa nightclub in Fort Lauderdale, alongside "Physical Attraction" and "Everybody".
 According to Andrew Morton, these early efforts were poorly received; Kamins recalled that British audiences "just didn't get it" and described their reaction as a "disaster".

 The song was performed in four of Madonna's concert tours: Virgin (1985), Re-Invention (2004), Rebel Heart (2015–2016), and Celebration (2023–2024).
 On the first, "Burning Up" had Madonna crawling between the legs of her male dancers, a routine Pete Bishop of The Pittsburgh Press deemed "no racier than [...]
 Solid Gold".
 By contrast, the San Francisco Examiner praised it as the concert's "most exquisite moment", noting her hot pants, halter top, smoke effects, and sadomasochistic imagery.

 On the Re-Invention Tour, Madonna gave the song a heavy metal interpretation, playing a Gibson Les Paul electric guitar while dressed in military fatigues.
 The performance included video projections of war and sexual imagery, which The New York Times Kelefa Sanneh compared to camcorder footage evocative of the prisons of Abu Ghraib.
 The Daily Heralds Mark Guarino highlighted Madonna's ability to recast the song's "adolescent whine" into "adult certitude".

-A similar arrangement was used on the Rebel Heart Tour, where Madonna performed with a Gibson Flying V guitar and wore a nun-inspired outfit.
+A similar arrangement was used on the Rebel Heart Tour, where Madonna performed with a Gibson Flying V and wore a nun-inspired outfit.
 Rappler described the rendition as "oozing with attitude and charisma".
-The performance was included on the 2017 Rebel Heart Tour live album.
+The performance was included on the tour's 2017 live album.
 The guitar-led version returned on the Celebration Tour, with Madonna dressed in a punk-style tailcoat designed by Dilara Fındıkoğlu.
 The performance ―which The Guardians Laura Snapes described as "brilliant"― featured VHS-style visuals referencing the singer's early days at CBGB.